How to Help Kids (and Parents) Survive the First Day of Preschool

 By Brianna Flavin on 08/12/2019

 It’s shocking how fast those sweet babies grow up to be little humans, ready to begin their educational journey with preschool.
-Parents have helped their children with everything up until this point.
-And now, their three- and four-year-olds are about to venture out and start learning all on their own.
+Families have helped their children with everything up until this point.
+And now, their little ones are about to venture out and start learning all on their own.

 The transition of sending a child to preschool for the first time can feel anxiety-ridden and strange for both parents and kids.
-So how can you help create a smooth segue for your petite pupils and their apprehensive parents?
+“First days can be a little scary and sometimes difficult,” says Holly Bryski, early childhood educator and junior account executive at HiMama.
+“This is a transition for everyone.
+But understanding the children’s interests can make their first day a blast!”

-We enrolled some expert educators to help us craft this survival guide to help you assist children and parents on the first day of preschool and beyond.
+The more ‘first days’ you navigate as an ECE teacher, the better you’ll get at helping families adjust.
+But experience doesn’t have to be your only teacher.
+We asked some expert educators to help us craft this survival guide to help you assist children and their families on the first day of preschool and beyond.

 Tips to help students survive the first day of preschool

 As a preschool teacher, you want to make sure your students have an easy transition into your classroom.
 These tips will help you squash those first-day jitters for the little learners in your care!

 1. Focus on necessary skills the first day

 “The first day is stressful for teachers too,” says Elizabeth Malson president of the Amslee Institute.
 There are so many variables to contend with, not least of which is a group of nervous preschoolers.
 So Malson says it’s better to prioritize the most essential parts of the environment on the first day.

 “Some teachers give a school tour, teaching children the layout of their environment so they can explore and start to feel comfortable,” Malson says.
 “However, other teachers remain in the main classroom, exploring workstations and establishing nap areas and bathroom policies.”